 Category: Our News.

 The Government of Canada has announced a new incentive program to encourage home retrofits that increase energy efficiency.
-The program includes grants for photovoltaic (solar energy) systems: $1000 per kW up to a maximum of $5000 for solar on single-family homes a flat $1000 for solar on MURBs (multi-unit residential buildings of three or fewer […]
+The program includes grants for photovoltaic (solar energy) systems: The grant covers: $1000 per kW up to a maximum of $5000 for solar on single-family homes a flat $1000 for solar on MURBs (multi-unit residential buildings of […]

 Recently VREC Solar became a certified living wage employer.
 We have had a living wage policy in affect for a few years now and decided to make it official.